mweirauch/dropignore/README.md

 The supported glob patterns can be found in the [globset](https://docs.rs/globset) project.

+> Any dot-directories (e.g. ".git") encountered while scanning will not be recursed into any further and thus no ignore matching will be performed on their contents.
+Such directories should either be ignored or synced entirely.
+>
 > It is recommended to use the `-n` (dry-run) option when testing new ignore or skip specifications!

 ### One-time scanning